 Hydrofluoric acid exposure requires immediate specific and specialized medical treatment.
 Hydrofluoric acid is technically classified as a weak acid compared to other hydrogen halide acids, but the fluoride ion can be quickly absorbed through the skin causing potential life-threatening burns and cardiac arrhythmias.
 With the dilute solutions, there will have delayed injury because ions will penetrate through the skin before dissociating and causing complications.
 A dermal injury is reported as the most common observed injury with burns to the fingers being one of the most concerning injuries for workers.

 Depending on the location of the hydrofluoric acid exposure and the percentage of the acid, patients can present immediately with severe caustic burns to the body and pain, with pain out of proportion as the hallmark finding.
 Solutions greater than 14.5% will produce immediate symptoms, 12% solutions can take up to an hour, and solutions less than 7% can take hours before symptoms occur.
-The concern exists for ocular injury and respiratory injury when any chemical is splashed/sprayed in the face.
+The concern exists for ocular injury and respiratory injury when any chemical is splashed / sprayed in the face.
 Patients will indicate an increasing pain in the area of the burn.

 Assessment should include immediate evaluation for life-threatening emergencies including airway compromise, respiratory distress, and cardiac arrhythmias.
 Additionally, one can assess for pulmonary edema, ocular injuries, and symptoms of hypocalcemia including Chvostek and Trousseau signs and tetany.

 Electrolyte imbalance is one of the hallmark concerns for hydrofluoric acid exposure.
 Immediate electrolyte assessment includes calcium, potassium, and magnesium.
 Patients will develop hypocalcemia, hypomagnesia, and hyperkalemia.
-Cardiac monitoring and electrocardiography are important to assess significant burns for QT prolongation with hypocalcemia, peaked T waves/arrhythmias for hyperkalemia, and Torsades de Pointes for hypomagnesia.
+Cardiac monitoring and electrocardiography (EKG / ECG) are important to assess significant burns for QT prolongation with hypocalcemia (Figure 1), peaked T waves/arrhythmias for hyperkalemia, and polymorphic ventricular tachycardia (specifically Torsades de Pointes) for hypomagnesia.
 Chest x-rays should be performed on all patients with respiratory exposure to evaluate for pulmonary edema or pneumonitis.

 Initial treatment for HF acid includes quick assessment, removal of soiled clothing, decontamination with copious amounts of water, and assessment and management life-threating conditions.

 Treatment modalities of dermal exposure include calcium gluconate soaking, intravenous calcium gluconate (10%), and topical use of calcium gluconate gel (2.5%).
 After 30 minutes, reassess the patient, and if pain persists, subcutaneous infiltration of calcium gluconate is recommended at a dose of 0.5 mL of a 5% solution per square centimeter of surface burn extending 0.5 cm beyond the margin of involved tissue.
 With the concern for compartment syndrom, injections into the hand should be limited to 0.5 ml per phalanx with repeat injections as needed.
 Additional topical therapy includes benzalkonium chloride (Zephiran Chloride) concentration of (0.13%).
 Side effects of use include stinging pain or allergic reaction (urticaria, pruritus, dyspnea, chest tightness, swelling of the face, lips or tongue).

 If the eyes are exposed to HF, it may penetrate to internal structures.
 Initial treatment for eye exposure includes irrigation for 5 minutes with water followed by topical ophthalmic anesthetic solution and intermittent irrigation using a sterile 1% calcium gluconate solution via a Morgan lens for 20 minutes.
 Other treatment modalities include irrigation with Hexafluoride.